Suomi422/ghost-text/README.md

 # Ghost Text
-## Be like a ghost online
+## Be like a ghost online!

 Nothing is "free" these days in online space.
-Do you using some "ordinary" social networks to communicate with friends/family free?
-No because you probably paying with your:
+Do you using some of the famous social networks to communicate with friends/family?
+Well, congratulation, you pay with your personal data and privacy!

-1. Connection (site is going popular)
-2. Caution (You watching what the site decide you to watch)
-3. Privacy (site is probably harvesting some informations about you)
+Did you have a moment when you would like to use a privacy-frendly social network, but realized nobody of your friends is there?
+Inconvenient indead.

-This tool is created in intend of lowering the amount of data you share with social network platform while utilizing network resources without loosing flexibility to use the network.
+This encryption software is created in intend of blocking the amount of data you share with social network platform while perserve flexibility of usege of the social network.

-In easy words: Let's use resources and pay nothing.
-Because it's time to revenge that middle finger pointing to us.
+In other words: Let's use resources and benefits of these social networks and pay nothing, not even a byte of your privacy.
+Because i think it is a good time to stop getting piss on our heads and be told it's raining.

-Tool has simple GUI and needs a "Secret Key" to encrypt/decrypt messages using AES-256 encryption provided by Crates inside of source files.
+Tool has simple GUI wrote in Slint and needs a "Secret Key" to encrypt/decrypt messages using AES-256 encryption provided by encryption crates inside of source files.
 Mainly created for Linux, but will work also in Mac.
-Because Nobody cares about Windows.
+Because Nobody cool boys do not use Windows and also libraries used in this code are not compatible with Windows directory trees.

-Build Instructions:
+Build from source instructions:
-1. Firsty download and install Rust (if you do not have it) using official [Rust Homepage](https://www.rust-lang.org/tools/install).
+1. Firsty download and install Rust (if you do not have it already) using official [Rust Homepage](https://www.rust-lang.org/tools/install).
-2. Clone code from this repository using `git clone` command.
+2. Clone code from this repository using command `git clone` + repository URL.
 3. Open terminal in the cloned directory (name: ghost-text)
-4. Build project using the command bellow (This will build software as "Release")
+4. Build project using the command bellow (This will build software as "Release" version)
    ```
    cargo build --release
    ```